LaTeX Word Counter

 Summary

-Categorised word counts, progress bar (if target is set), and keyword density for the 20 most frequent non-trivial words.
+Categorised word counts, progress bar (if word limit is set), and keyword density for the 20 most frequent non-trivial words.
+In plain text mode only the total and keywords are shown.

 Structure